What is Blazor and how does it impact software development?

 Lastly, Blazor can also be used to build progressive web apps (PWAs) – whose usage is projected to grow annually at a rate of 30% over the next five or so years – for use on desktop and mobile (this is discussed further below).

-Disadvantages of Blazor
+Disadvantages of Blazor for software development